 At a Glance

-- Company: Join a dynamic school in Reading dedicated to student success.
+- Company: Join a values-led school in Reading focused on structured learning.

 Job Title: Primary Teaching Assistant – Reading Location: Reading, Berkshire Start Date: September 2025 Contract Type: Full-Time | Term Time Only We’re looking for a calm, committed Primary Teaching Assistant to join a values-led school in Reading that takes a focused and structured approach to learning.
 With small class sizes and a tech-enabled teaching style, it’s an ideal opportunity for a TA who enjoys working in a low-disruption, high-engagement setting.
 This school supports pupils from Year 3 upwards, with a slightly higher-than-average proportion of students requiring SEN support and many pupils eligible for free school meals.
 That makes this a truly meaningful and rewarding environment for support staff who want to make a difference.
 In This Role You Will: Support pupils in Years 3–6 across Maths, English and independent learning time Provide tailored support for students with mild SEN needs in-class Build strong relationships with pupils, supporting their confidence and engagement Help prepare teaching resources and maintain an organised, consistent classroom space Contribute to a calm, values-led learning culture with minimal disruption What We’re Looking For: Experience supporting KS2 pupils (or similar age range) Confidence with low-level SEN support (ASD, speech and language, learning delay) Patience, structure, and a nurturing mindset Understanding of inclusive practices and safeguarding A TA qualification (or relevant classroom experience) is desirable If you’re ready to bring your support skills into a settled, purposeful primary school where routines are strong and students are motivated, this could be your ideal next role.
 To apply, send your CV to or call (phone number removed) to learn more